Assessment Clinic

 About the Process - What to Expect

-• All assessments are completed either by a speech-language pathologist or by a trained graduate student clinician under the direct supervision of a speech-language pathologist in person or via telepractice.
+• All assessments are completed either by a licensed speech-language pathologist or by a trained graduate student clinician under the direct supervision of a speech-language pathologist.
+All testing is completed in person at our on-campus Center.

-• Language Disorder/Delay
+• Language disorders and delays

-• Reading Disorder (including Dyslexia)
+• Reading disorders (including dyslexia)

-• Writing Disorder
+• Writing disorders

 Cost of Assessment